Fresh Blood (TV series): Fancy Boy

 Fancy Boy is a sketch comedy series finding humour in the stranger corners of suburbia.

 Aunty Donna

 Aunty Donna is a narrative and sketch series following the fantastic and surreal lives of Melbourne sketch troupe Aunty Donna.

 The Record

 The Record follows the story of couples striving to achieve or maintain world records.

 BedHead

 BedHead is a romantic comedy about Nick and Sophie, two best friends who sleep together and agree it definitely doesn't mean anything.

 Episodes Season 2

 Why Are You Like This

 Why Are You Like This follows the adventures of best friends Penny and Mia and their housemate Austin, socially conscious twenty-somethings who navigate the uncertainties of emerging adulthood.

 Koala Man

-Koala Man is an animated comedy from Michael Cusack about Kevin, a divorced dad stuck in a dull job at the council, who at night is a superhero clad in a koala mask.
+Koala Man is an animated comedy from Michael Cusack about Kevin, a suburban dad stuck in a dull job at the council, who at night is a superhero clad in a koala mask.